A. A 360-Degree View of the Teaching Artist Audition Process

 E. The Art of Puppetry: Activating Student Artistry

-Lauren Chapman, Manager of Teaching and Learning and Resident Teaching Artist, Rachel Lee, Teaching Artist Coordinator, Teaching and Learning, Disney Theatrical Group
+Rachel Lee, Teaching Artist Coordinator, Teaching and Learning, Curt James, Teaching Artist, Disney Theatrical Group

 Step into the role of artist and performer in Disney Theatrical Group’s Art of Puppetry workshop.
 Through an exploration of puppetry in The Lion King on Broadway, participants will discover how to distill high-level artistic concepts and turn them into a scaffolded and engaging lesson.
 Through experiential learning followed by reapplication, participants will explore how to incorporate this type of scaffolding into their own work to give students freedom to explore their potential as creators.